RedocamaI/To-do-List/README.md

 * Upcoming features
   * **A mark for complete** feature: You'll be able to mark that task as completed.

-  * **Progress tracker**: A progress tracker will be integrated to this project, which will be based on how early the tasks are completed by you.
+  * **Progress tracker**: A progress tracker will be integrated into this project, which will be based on how early from the due date the tasks are completed by you.

   * **Login and Signup gateway**: You'll be able to create your own account in To-do List.